Precipicee/Group10-Agile-Web-Development/README.md

 ```

 **Note:** Ensure it is run in the base directory so it can find the directory `./test` (it is a relative path, not absolute).

-## Tutorial of the Website

-After getting the server to run and reaching the homepage on `http://127.0.0.1:5000`, you will be greeted with the `Home` page.

-[image of homepage here]

-On this homepage, you can ___.

-In the navigation bar at the top of the screen, there initially appears three tabs: `Home`, `About` and `Sign In`.

-> Home is the page we are currently on.

-> About includes a brief introduction to our website.

-> Sign In takes you to the sign-in page, where you can either sign-in or choose to sign-up.

-Once creating an account using the `Sign Up` page, you must fill in some preliminary information.

-[images of sign-up and preliminary info here]

-Once this information is filled out, you will be taken to the `Data Page`, which allows you to choose if you want to add data (the `Upload Data` portion of the project), or view reports (the `Visualise Data` section).
-New tabs in the navigation bar will now be included: `Entry` and `Reports`.

-[image of navbar]